 How You May Be Attracting Jacksonville Mosquitoes Without Knowing

 Do you get attacked by mosquitoes every time you go out into your yard?
 Is it worse than this?
 Do you find that mosquitoes single you out no matter where you go?
 If so, you might be attractive to mosquitoes.
-Today, let's take a look at some of the ways you, and your Jacksonville yard, can be attractive to mosquitoes.
+Today, let's take a look at some of the ways you, and your Jacksonville yard, can be appealing to mosquitoes.
 Some of them may surprise you.

 Ways You Might Attractive To Mosquitoes

 Many factors can make you more attractive to mosquitoes than the person standing next to you.
 Let's break them down.

 Carbon dioxide.
 If you are expelling more CO2, you will draw the attention of mosquitoes.
 This gas is one of the primary ways mosquitoes lock onto people from a distance.
 Mosquitoes have poor eyesight, but they can sense CO2 from several yards away.